Martina Navratilova

+Martina Navratilova (Martina Navrátilová, [ˈmarcɪna ˈnavraːcɪlovaː]; née Šubertová [ˈʃubɛrtovaː]; born October 18, 1956) is a Czech-American former professional tennis player.
+She was ranked world No. 1 in women's singles for 332 weeks (second-most all time), including as the year-end No. 1 seven times, and was world No. 1 in women's doubles for a record 237 weeks.
+Navratilova won 167 top-level singles titles and 177 doubles titles (both the Open Era records), including an Open Era record 59 major titles: 18 in singles, an all-time record 31 in women's doubles, and an Open Era record 10 in mixed doubles.
+Her nine Wimbledon singles titles are an all-time record.
+Alongside Chris Evert, her greatest rival, Navratilova dominated women's tennis for much of the 1980s.

-Navratilova was ranked as the world No. 1 in singles for a total of 332 weeks (second only to Steffi Graf), and for a record 237 weeks in doubles, making her the only player in history to have held the top spot in both disciplines for over 200 weeks.
-She won 167 top-level singles titles and 177 doubles titles, both the Open Era records.
-She won a record six consecutive singles majors across 1983 and 1984 while simultaneously winning the Grand Slam in doubles.
-Navratilova claims the best professional season winning percentage, 98.8% in 1983 (going 98–1 for the season), and the longest all-surface winning streak of 74 straight match wins.
-She reached the Wimbledon singles final 12 times, including for nine consecutive years from 1982 through 1990, and won the title a record nine times.
-Navratilova is one of the three tennis players, along with Margaret Court and Doris Hart, to have accomplished a career Grand Slam in singles, same-sex doubles, and mixed doubles, called the career "Boxed Set".
+Navratilova won a record six consecutive singles majors across 1983 and 1984 while simultaneously winning the Grand Slam in doubles.
+Navratilova claims the best professional season winning percentage, 98.9% in 1983 (going 86–1 for the season), and the longest all-surface winning streak of 74 straight match wins.
+She reached the Wimbledon singles final 12 times, including for nine consecutive years from 1982 through 1990.
+Navratilova is one of the three tennis players, along with Margaret Court and Doris Hart, to have accomplished a career Grand Slam in singles, doubles, and mixed doubles, called the career "Boxed Set".
 She won her last major title, the mixed doubles crown at the 2006 US Open, shortly before her 50th birthday, and 32 years after her first major title in 1974.

 Originally from Czechoslovakia, Navratilova was stripped of her citizenship when, in 1975 at age 18, she asked the United States for political asylum and was granted temporary residence.
 She became a US citizen in 1981.
-On January 9, 2008, Navratilova acquired Czech citizenship, thus becoming a dual citizen.
+On January 9, 2008, Navratilova reacquired Czech citizenship, thus becoming a dual citizen.
 She stated she has not renounced her U.S. citizenship nor does she plan to do so, and that reclaiming Czech nationality was not politically motivated.
-Navratilova has been openly lesbian since 1981, and has been an activist for LGBT issues.
+Navratilova has been openly gay since 1981, and has been an activist on gay rights.